ChiffX/gpu-stock-scraper/README.md

 ## Project Next Steps
+* Add model-specific filtering (meanwhile, filter via website then update URL)
+* Improve ease of changing location
+* Add pc-canada.com (currently receiving javascript errors with loading URL)
-1. Use a more secure method (potentially oauth) for sending emails
+* Use a more secure method (potentially oauth) for sending emails
-2. Refine search_best_buy() to only return matches for select stores
+* Refine search_best_buy() to only return matches for select stores
-3. Incorporate functioning beep noise for both Linux and Windows when stock is detected.
+* Incorporate functioning beep noise for both Linux and Windows when stock is detected
-4. Add pc-canada.com